shlomnissan/gl3x/README.md

 /$ cmake --build out/dev-debug --config Debug
 </pre>

-If you selected a development preset or enabled `GLEAM_BUILD_EXAMPLES`, you can run the example applications to verify that everything is working correctly.
+If you use a development preset or enable `GLEAM_BUILD_EXAMPLES`, you can run the examples target application to verify that everything is working correctly.

+### Install and Integrate

+Gleam can be installed using the provided script and then integrated into your own CMake-based project using standard `find_package` and `target_link_libraries` semantics.

 ## License
 ```